ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/02-linked-lists.md

 Now, so how do we implement the stack operations on this linked list?
-This is quite straightforward: to *push* something we have to create a new wrapper node and put it at the top, and to *pop* we delete the current topmost wrapper node.
+This is quite straightforward: to *push* something we have to create a new node and put it at the top, and to *pop* we delete the current topmost node.

 -   To *push* a value, we first create a new *Node* object wrapping the value.
     Then we can point the node to the current *top* node,